atom/flight-manual.atom.io/CONTRIBUTING.md

 Menu names should always be presented in italics and separated by the greater-than sign, `>`: *File > New*

+### Names of UI Elements

+When referring to a part of the Atom UI, [title case](http://titlecase.com/) and don't hyphenate it, even if the name of the part of the UI is also its package name.
+For example: Tree View, Settings View, Status Bar, Find and Replace.

 ### Package and Theme Names

 Package and theme names, both core and community, should be presented all lowercase and hyphen-separated.